-Join Dennis Taylor for an in-depth discussion in this video Running a macro from the Quick Access Toolbar button, part of Excel 2013: Macros in Depth.
+Join Dennis Taylor for an in-depth discussion in this video Running a macro from the Quick Access Toolbar button, part of Excel 2013: Macros.

 Some macros might have wider applicability than just in the current worksheet or workbook.
 In column B, in this worksheet called Mixed Names, we have some formulas that clean up the data in column A. It's done throughout the entire entry of column B, here.
 And over in column E we've got a different kind of formula, this simply controls the appearance of the data in column D. In both cases, what we'd like to do here is to take the actual results as we see them and use a technique called Paste Values, which in effect throws away the formula and leaves the results.